aromatt/netipds/README.md

 The same warning applies to any PrefixMap method that returns a new PrefixMap.

 ## Tests
-In addition to 100% line coverage in unit tests, `netipds` includes [property-based tests](prefixset_property_test.go).

-These tests generate large sets of random inputs and test for properties such as commutativity and exact parity against reference implementations.
+In addition to 100% line coverage, `netipds` includes [property-based tests](prefixset_property_test.go).
+These tests pass random inputs through random sequences of operations, then verify algebraic properties such as commutativity and idempotence as well as parity with reference implementations.

 ## Related Packages